Women's cycle phases in Ayurveda

 Zyklusphasen der Frau im Ayurveda

-A woman's cycle has a major impact on life and well-being on a physical and emotional level.
+A woman’s cycle has a major impact on her life and well-being, both physically and emotionally.

-In Ayurveda there are a total of three cycle phases in which the three doshas - Vata, Pitta and Kapha dominate to varying degrees.
+In Ayurveda, there are a total of three cycle phases in which the three doshas - Vata, Pitta and Kapha - dominate in varying degrees.
 Each phase has its own characteristics and properties.
-An unbalanced diet, environmental influences and mental stress such as stress can lead to a hormonal imbalance.
-With the right diet and lifestyle, you can achieve a good balance of doshas and thereby improve your health and well-being.
+An unbalanced diet, environmental influences and mental stress can lead to a hormonal imbalance.
+With the right diet and lifestyle, you can achieve a good balance of the doshas and thereby improve your health and well-being.

-We have broken down our top Ayurvedic tips and tricks for more balance into three important topics: nutritionexercisestress .
+We have divided our top Ayurvedic tips and tricks for more balance into three important topics: nutritionexercisestress .

 Rtu-Kala – 1st cycle phase (follicular phase)

-After menstruation in the first phase of the cycle, the follicle matures in the ovaries to release an egg.
+After menstruation in the first phase of the cycle, the follicle in the ovaries matures to release an egg.
 The hormone estrogen and the dosha Kapha are dominant.
 It is recommended to choose a light, nutritious diet.
-Women feel very stable physically and mentally, they are strong, have stamina and their digestion works well.
-Blood sugar levels are often more stable during this phase than in other phases of the cycle.
-Shortly before ovulation, the fiery Pitta dosha joins Kapha, which initiates the second half of the cycle.
+Women feel very stable physically and mentally, they are powerful, stamina-rich and digestion works well.
+Blood sugar levels are often more stable in this phase than in other phases of the cycle.
+Shortly before ovulation, the fiery Pitta dosha joins Kapha, which begins the second half of the cycle.

 Nutrition: